metal-stack/metal-roles/partition/roles/sonic-upgrade/README.md

 Performs an upgrade of the SONiC OS on a device and reboots it to complete the installation.

+It depends on the `switch_facts` module from `ansible-common`, so make sure modules from `ansible-common` are included before executing this role.

 ## Variables

 | Name                     | Mandatory | Description                                                                                                         |